-At $250, the Nest Learning Thermostat is one of the most expensive thermostats available.
-It costs $70 more than the average $180 smart thermostat.
-We think this price is worth the investment, but you can get similar functionality, though fewer HVAC options, with Nest's budget model, the Nest Thermostat E.
+At over $200, the Nest Learning Thermostat is one of the most expensive thermostats available.
+It costs more than the average $180 smart thermostat.
+We think this price is worth the investment, but you can get similar functionality, though fewer HVAC options, with Nest's budget model, the Nest Thermostat E (opens in new tab).

 Though smart thermostats often have a mobile app, Nest's stands out because it is user-friendly and you can change settings quickly.
 However, the app's interface is different from the thermostat’s physical display, so it isn't seamless to switch between the two.